 Naomi has been planning parties & events for more than twenty years, specializing in sponsored events & fundraisers.
 In addition to loving every minute as Co-Producer/Co-Director for LTYM-STL, she is writing a book.
 She is married to Ron, who is serving our country in the military and has twin 8-year old boys, Jake & Luke, along with a rescue puppy.
 So, her household is always one big party that she's forever trying to clean up!

-Laura has two daughters in college, and one stepson in Savannah.
-She is the author of 'Brain Dead in the Burbs & Cooking Your Way Back to Sanity", "Still Brain Dead & Cooking", and "Forever Brain Dead".
-She just finished her first screenplay, "Walking on Lily Pads - Unfortunately a True Story", & a coffee table book about her husband Tom's record store, Vintage Vinyl called "The Book of Vintage Vinyl - Volume One".
-For the 6th year, she is very proud to be Co-Producer/Director of LTYM-STL and for the second year, "The Story Bee Show - STL...Creating a Buzz One Story at a Time."
-She also starred in "Funny Girls -The Experiment" and every Wednesday, co-stars in the YouTube cooking show with her two BFF's, Regi Drake & Fritzie Reeves, called "Brain Dead & Cooking with Friends"...and yes, she knows this photo makes her look like she has gas.
+Laura is the very proud Mom of two daughters - one a Special Education teacher at Hazelwood Central Sr High, and the other a Senior at Mizzou, and one stepson in Savannah.
+She's the Executive Producer (with her husband Tom) of 'Papa Ray's Vintage Vinyl Roadshow', Sales Executive at BeLeaf Life's Oil, author of the 'Brain Dead in the Burbs & Cooking Your Way Back to Sanity" series.
+She also wrote her first screenplay, "Walking on Lily Pads - Unfortunately a True Story", & Vintage Vinyl - The Magazine.
+And for the 7th year in a row, she is very proud to be Co-Producer/Director of LTYM-STL with her dear friend, Naomi Francis.
+For the third year, Co-Producer/Director of "The Story Bee Show - STL" with Wyntra Storms.
+She also starred in "Funny Girls -The Experiment" with Diane Kline, and every Wednesday, Laura co-stars in the YouTube cooking show with her two BFF's, Regi Drake & Fritzie Reeves, called "Brain Dead & Cooking with Friends"...and yes, she knows this photo makes her look like she has gas.